msjadhav03/express-serverless-todo-app/README.md

 serverless offline
 ```

-# Removing your Service. 🔧️Navigate Service. 🔧️folder and use below command.
+# Removing your Service.
+Navigate to Service folder 📂️  and use below command.
 ```js
 sls remove
 ```